yongzx/bigscience-workshop.github.io/en/pages/origin.md

 ### Mathieu Constant (Full professor)
 Université de Lorraine, ATILF - UMR 7118 - CNRS / UL
-Our team is interested in ressources, normalization, annotation and exploitation in NLP.
+Our team is interested in resources, normalization, annotation and exploitation in NLP.

 ### Benoît Crabbé (Professor), Marie Candito (Assistant professor), Antoine Simoulin (Phd Student) and members of the LLF
 University of Paris